Our team

 Jackie McDowell - Finance and Contracts Manager

-Jackie joined Asylum Welcome in January 2019, having worked in finance in the voluntary sector for 10 years.
-She has a postgraduate diploma in Charity Finance and Management from the Cass Business School.
-Jackie loves being part of such a passionate, committed team and is in awe of the depth and breadth of the work carried out at Asylum Welcome.
+I joined Asylum Welcome in January 2019, having worked in finance in the voluntary sector for 10 years.
+I have a postgraduate diploma in Charity Finance and Management from the Cass Business School.
+I love being part of such a passionate, committed team and I am awe of the depth and breadth of the work carried out at Asylum Welcome.

 Saeed Noaman